 This tragic news sent was completely devastating to the young Emily.
 She reportedly wore her dress for several weeks, before dying of a broken heart.

 The ghost of Emily in her wedding gown has often been seen by guests and staff alike, in hotel rooms, corridors, and in various other areas of the hotel.
+Seeing her with such regularity has earned the Partridge Inn a reputation as being one of the most haunted places in Augusta.

 The Partridge Inn was first built back in 1836 as a private residence.
 It wasn’t until 1892 when the Partridge was purchased by Morris Partridge, that is was converted into a hotel.
 From 1892 – 1930, Morris Partridge’s hotel became a popular destination for people visiting Augusta, the South’s premier winter resort destination.